aheckmann/gridfs-stream/Readme.md

 ## Please note

-gridfs-stream v1.x uses node v0.10 style streams (mongodb v2.x driver).
-If for some reason you need node v0.8 style streams, please switch to the [gridfs-stream 0.x branch](https://github.com/aheckmann/gridfs-stream/tree/0.x)
+gridfs-stream v1.x uses [Stream2 API from nodejs v0.10](http://nodejs.org/docs/v0.10.36/api/stream.html) (and the mongodb v2.x driver).
+It provides more robust and easier to use streams.
+If for some reason you need nodejs v0.8 streams, please switch to the [gridfs-stream 0.x branch](https://github.com/aheckmann/gridfs-stream/tree/0.x)

 ## Description